VicentiuBacioiu/feed-emailer-html/README.md

 **Run the program and wait.**
 The first feeds will start coming after 30 seconds (if the published date is newer than the specified interval).
 The next feeds will come after the specified interval has elapsed.
 **Note:** The program does not have a visible interface.
-Instead it's running as a background process.
+It's running as a background process instead.
 To close it completely, use Task Manager.

 ### Default Gmail settings
 Server: smtp.gmail.com